Requirements

 H

-Application to determine response of Building Subject Water Action due to Storm Surge or Tsunami including formal treatment of randomness and uncertainty
+Application to determine response of a Building Subject to Water Action due to Storm Surge or Tsunami Hazards including formal treatment of randomness and uncertainty

 GC